powsybl/powsybl-open-rao/docs/input-data/crac/creation-parameters.md

 This parameter allows the user to define the timestamp for which to create the CRAC.

 In the json file, the timestamp has to be defined using the ISO 8601 standard ex. " 2019-01-08T12:00+02:00".

+### internal-hvdcs

+This parameter allows the user to add in the CRAC creation parameters some data extracted from [VirtualHubs file](../specific-input-data/virtual-hubs.md#internal-hvdcs) and required in Core CC to properly import German HVDC remedial actions.

 ### Full FbConstraint example